 This Frequently Asked Question page has been added to assist in transparency pertaining to our temporary closure and current service model.
 As new questions are posed, or updated responses become available, we will provide updates to this document.
 For photo updates, view here.

-UPDATED 3-30-20 As a result of COVID-19 we anticipate the CHD reopening to be further delayed.
+UPDATED 6-22-20 As a result of COVID-19 we anticipate the CHD reopening to be further delayed.
 We had anticipated the opening would occur by early summer.
 The timing is based on the remediation schedule and outside contractors to complete the work.
 Ongoing updates will be made as we move through the process.
-Of course, much of the work will be halted until after the pandemic has passed.
-Prioti to the Town facilities shutdown in March, the radon remediation did occur and we are now undergoing a 91 day test on the facility for further radon issues.
-So even though other work and meetings have halted, this important test is now occurring.
+As a result of facility closure to non-essential staff for a number of months, much of the work was halted.
+It is only since June that our CHD staff have been working regularly at the facility to begin to put things back together.
+Prior to the Town facilities shutdown in March, the radon remediation did occur and all tests are now clear.

 Areas of the building with elevated results for mould and/or radon were restricted to non-public spaces.